 The employment situation in Spain ranks among the worst in the EU.
 As well as high unemployment, wages are notoriously low while hours can be extremely long.
 And your contract may only be temporary.
-An obvious solution is to go the self-employed route.
+An obvious solution is to go the self-employed route or autómono route.
 Not only will you be your own boss doing what you want to do, you’ll be able to decide how and when you want to do it.
 This sounds like the perfect scenario and not for nothing are small and medium enterprises the backbone of the Spanish economy.

 1. Know your niche

-Before you become officially self-employed, take a look at what you’re going to offer.
+Before you become officially self-employed in Spain, take a look at what you’re going to offer.
 To make a success of going it alone, you need to offer a unique service or product, or do something better than your competitors.
 Define your unique selling points (USPs).
 These will help you in two ways: firstly, to market your service or product and by extension, get clients; and secondly, help you define your market niche so you know who to target (see below).